ajboni/airwindows-cheatsheet/README.md

 # Airwindows Cheatsheet

 Cheatsheet for [Airwindows](https://www.airwindows.com) plugins.
-This project aims to build an automated frontend for the airwindowpedia documentation file.
+This project aims to build an automated frontend for the airwindopedia documentation file.
+This site works offline and can be "Installed" on mobile devices and computers as a PWA app.

 # Features